HorizenOfficial/developer-horizen-global/docs/introduction/Sidechain-SDK-extension.rst

     {"result": {“response” : “response from CustomSuccessResponse object”}}

-If an error shall be returned, then the response shall implement the ErrorResponse interface, which by default have these functions implemented:
+If an error is returned, then the response will implement the ErrorResponse interface.
+The ErrorResponse interface has the following default functions implemented:

 ```public String code()``` -- error code